23 Dimension Reduction

 Looking more closely at the resulting PCs and rotations:

-we learn that the first PC is obtained by taking a weighted average of sepal length, petal length, and petal width (red in first column), and subtracting a a quantity proportional to sepal width (blue in first column).
-The second PC is a weighted average of petal length and petal width, minus a weighted average of sepal length and petal width.
+we learn that the first PC is obtained by taking a weighted average of sepal length, petal length, and petal width (red in first column), and subtracting a quantity proportional to sepal width (blue in first column).
+The second PC is a weighted average of petal length and petal width, minus a weighted average of sepal length and sepal width.

-22.6.2 MNIST example
+23.6.2 MNIST example

 The written digits example has 784 features.
 Is there any room for data reduction?
 We will use PCA to answer this.